ildrm/ga-wp-integration/README.md

 For issues, feature requests, or questions:
 - Open an issue on the [GitHub Issues page](https://github.com/ildrm/ga-wp-integration/issues).
 - Contact the author via [ildrm.com](https://ildrm.com).

----

-*Note*: Replace `ildrm` in the repository URLs with your actual GitHub username.
-Screenshots are placeholders; update with actual images in your repository.